Christopher Smitherman: 2018 – Present

-On November 7, 2017, Smitherman was reelected with 27,149 votes.
+On November 7, 2017, Smitherman was re-elected with 27,149 votes.
 On December 13, 2017, Mayor John Cranley, having just defeated incumbent City Councilwoman and Mayoral challenger Yvette Simpson, appointed Christopher Smitherman to serve as the Vice Mayor replacing then Vice Mayor David Mann.
 Cranley also appointed Smitherman to serve on the Cincinnati Planning Commission starting on January 2, 2018.
 Smitherman was sworn in as a member of the Cincinnati City Council and as the Cincinnati Vice Mayor on January 2, 2018.
-Smitherman continues to serve as Chair of the Law and Public Safety Committee.
-He is also a member of the Economic Growth and Zoning Committee and the Neighborhoods Committee.
+Smitherman continued to serve as Chair of the Law and Public Safety Committee.
+He was also a member of the Economic Growth and Zoning Committee and the Neighborhoods Committee.
 In early 2019, Smitherman submitted his resignation from the Budget and Finance Committee – citing time constraints.
-Smitherman is term-limited and will end his tenure on Cincinnati City Council in January 2022.
+Smitherman was term-limited and his tenure on Cincinnati City Council ended in January 2022.

 Two Year City Council Terms

 In the wake of five democratic members of Cincinnati City Council, P.G.
 Sittenfeld, Chris Seelbach, Wendell Young, Tamaya Dennard, and Greg Landsman, being caught in an open meeting law(s) violation(s) scandal, Smitherman announced in May 2018, that he was launching a ballot initiative to place a charter amendment on the November Ballot to revert Cincinnati City Council terms to 2 years.
 This issue, which later became known as "Issue 10," was later placed on the ballot by a council vote.
 On November 6, 2018, Cincinnati voters approved "Issue 10" by a margin of 70.09% (71,461) in favor and 29.91% (30,502) opposed.
-The amendment will take effect in 2021, following the next council election.
+The amendment took effect in 2021, following the next council election.